Augustas-Nixon/Metasploit-Demo/README.md

 ```
 From the above output we have got the IP address of the metasploitable machine as 192.168.100.7, this will be the target machine on which we will perform the attack.

-Step 4 : Run nmap to check the open ports and their versions to get an idea of available software running in the machine.
+### Step 4 : Run nmap to check the open ports and their versions to get an idea of available software running in the machine ###

 ```
  ┌──(kali㉿kali)-[~]